Huber Matos affair: Disappearance of Cienfuegos

+After the arrest of Huber Matos, Bohemia magazine records that Cienfuegos commented on the political trajectory of the provisional government by stating:

 On the late evening of 28 October 1959, Cienfuegos' Cessna 310 ('FAR-53') disappeared over the Straits of Florida during a night flight, returning from Camagüey to Havana.
 An immediate search lasted several days, but the plane was not found.
 By mid-November, the search was called off and Cienfuegos was presumed lost at sea.
 He quickly became a hero and martyr for the Cuban Revolution.
 Cienfuegos' disappearance remains unexplained.
 There is some debate in regard to Cienfuegos' death, although Cuban historians do not believe that there was any foul play by the government.
 There is speculation that Fidel was responsible, which Matos believes is the case.
 Despite the fact of Cienfuegos' evidently exceptional loyalty to Castro, he hesitantly supported the arrest of his friend Matos only days earlier.
 Che Guevara, who was close to Cienfuegos and named his son Camilo in his honor, dismissed the notion of Castro's involvement.
 Others offer the possibility that a Cuban air force fighter plane mistook Cienfuegos' plane for a hostile intruder and shot it down.
 In the words of U.S. Ambassador Philip Bonsal, Cienfuegos enjoyed Havana's nightlife and he "may have had a penchant for friendships and associations deemed undesirable by some of his more austere revolutionary comrades".
 There has also been speculation that Cienfuegos faked his death and fled to the US, as some speculate it may have been to Ybor City in Tampa.